How to Pack for a Day Hike: Packing List & Tips (2026)

 • Avoid excess weight to travel as light as possible.

 • Get a good day pack or a multi-day hiking backpack.
-Choose the option that is best for you not for someone else.
+Choose the option that is best for you – not for someone else.

-• Keep spare clothes where you can have easy access to them (near the top of your pack) so that you won’t have to unpack other gear.
+• Keep spare clothes near the top of your pack so you can grab them without unpacking other gear.

 • Don’t forget the common life stuff you use.